Accelerating the transition to zero emission vehicles.

 Why it matters

-Road transport accounts for 10% of global emissions, and its emissions are rising faster than those of any other sector.
+Road transport accounts for 10% of global greenhouse gas emissions, and its emissions are rising faster than those of any other sector.

 To meet the goals of the Paris Agreement, this transition needs to happen much more quickly.
-It must include not only cars, but vans, buses, trucks, and lorries.
+It must include not only cars, but vans, buses, trucks, lorries, and two and three wheelers.

 What we are doing

-We are working to build consensus on the pace of transition to zero emission vehicles that is needed to meet the Paris goals, and to strengthen international collaboration to accelerate progress.
+We are working to accelerate the pace of the global transition to zero emission vehicles in line with the goals of the Paris Agreement, and to strengthen international collaboration to accelerate progress.

 How you can help